neverfap-deluxe/nfd-api/ebook/bible/bible.md

 As someone who talks to literally hundreds of porn addicts each week, I've become quite adept at identifying other people's problems.

 In large part, because almost all porn addicts share the exact same problems, and once you are able to identify those core problems, you literally transform into an automated jukebox of sorts.

 "It's because you're failing to consciously use your mind."
 "It's because you failed to trust the process."
 "Wait, you don't even have a mental health plan?"

-And as a guide of sorts, it's my job to try and desperately guide people towards what they should be doing, and it can be a frustrating job at times, because although I can literally see what is going on in their mind in vivid detail.

-They're often completely oblivious to almost all their own short-comings, in a way that often makes it impossible for me to describe those details in any meaningful way.
+And as a guide of sorts, it's my job to try and desperately guide people towards what they should be doing.
+And it can be a frustrating job at times, because although I can literally see what is going on in their mind in vivid detail, they're often completely oblivious to almost all their own short-comings.
+In a way that often makes it impossible for me to describe those details in any meaningful way.

 It's like, although we're both speaking the same language, that doesn't necessarily translate efficiently in their own minds, often getting muddled by their own personal interpretation.